vinjatovix/vinjatovix/README.md

 # Welcome to my Git Hub Profile
-## My name is Pablo Viña and Ima noob. developer.
+## My name is Pablo Viña and Ima noob developer.
 ### Vinjadevix Imanub.

 At the moment I am doing a bootcamp on MERN in Hack A Boss